Euro zone yields rise as caution deepens ahead of ECB

 By Marius Zaharia

-LONDON, Dec 2 (Reuters) - Euro zone bond yields edged up on Tuesday as a bounce in oil prices from five-year lows cooled speculation that the European Central Bank might further ease monetary policy this week.
+LONDON, Dec 2 (Reuters) - Euro zone bond yields edged up on Tuesday as a bounce in oil prices from five-year lows eased speculation that the European Central Bank may ease monetary policy this week.

 Falling inflation expectations and hints from Mario Draghi last month that policymakers were readying government bond purchases have sent yields to new record lows across the bloc.

 Markets are expecting the ECB to make a move on monetary policy in March.
-December is seen as too soon for a consensus to have built within its governing council.
+December is seen as too soon for a consensus to have built within the governing council.

 Policymakers are seen as wanting to take time to assess the impact of their purchases of covered bonds and asset-backed securities, and the take-up of new ECB loans to banks on Dec.
 11, another project to pump money into the economy.